Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 Host peterepeat not found: 3(NXDOMAIN)

-This happens because .home.arpa is not being appended to peterepeat before the lookup.
+This happens because the system doesn’t append .home.arpa to peterepeat before the lookup.
 The machine trying to perform the lookup needs to have this line added to resolv.conf(5).

 domain home.arpa